fhiso/basic-concepts/basic-concepts.md

 `types:Pattern`, which will be the *datatype* for FHISO's regular expression dialect.

-{.ednote}  This standard does not use `xsd:pattern` as the *property*, even though it is used as a *property* in
+{.ednote}  This standard does not use `xsd:pattern` as the *property term*, even though it is used as a predicate in
 [OWL 2](https://www.w3.org/TR/owl2-syntax/).
-Its use would pose a difficulty because none of the relevant W3 specifications indicate what the `rdfs:domain` of `xsd:pattern` is supposed to be.
+Its use would pose a difficulty because none of the relevant W3C specifications indicate what the `rdfs:domain` of `xsd:pattern` is supposed to be.
 Possibly it is an `owl:Restriction`, which would be incompatible with this use.
 Using `xsd:pattern` would also require us to use precisely